asimihsan/metafilter_sna/doc/paper.md

 Hence, the hypotheses I wish to test are:

--    **H1**: Users will tend to both favorites posts and comment on posts with particular subsets of the total set of users.
+-    **H1**: Users will tend to both favorite and comment on posts with particular subsets of the total set of users.
 -    **H2**: Users are less likely to focus their favorites as they are their comments.

 Intuitively, H1 is likely to be true because users each have their own interests and these are likely to intersect with strict subsets of other users.
 Attention and time are so finite that we're likely to behave like this.
 Given how broad the topic variation is on MetaFilter it'd be interesting to see what these topic clusters are.